yugabyte/yugabyte-db/docs/content/latest/api/ysql/the-sql-language/statements/cmd_analyze.md

 ## Synopsis

 ANALYZE collects statistics about the contents of tables in the database, and stores the results in the `pg_statistic` system catalog.
-Subsequently, the query planner uses these statistics to help determine the most efficient execution plans for queries.
+These statistics help the query planner to determine the most efficient execution plans for queries.

-The Yugabyte implementation is based on the framework provided by PostgreSQL, which requires the storage layer to provide random sample of rows of predefined size.
-The size is calculated based on number of factors, such as data types of included columns.
+The YugabyteDB implementation is based on the framework provided by PostgreSQL, which requires the storage layer to provide a random sample of rows of a predefined size.
+The size is calculated based on a number of factors, such as the included columns' data types.

 {{< note title="Note" >}}
-Currently sampling algorithm is not optimized fror a large table.
-It may take minutes to collect statistics from a table containing several million rows of data.
+The sampling algorithm is not currently optimized for large tables.
+It may take several minutes to collect statistics from a table containing millions of rows of data.
 {{< /note >}}

 {{< note title="Note" >}}
-Currently Yugabyte doesn't run a background job to analyzing the tables like PostgreSQL's autovacuum.
+Currently, YugabyteDB doesn't run a background job like PostgreSQL's autovacuum to analyze the tables.
-To collect or update statistics the ANALYZE command should be explicitly executed.
+To collect or update statistics, run the ANALYZE command manually.
 {{< /note >}}

 ## Syntax